lnis-uofu/OpenFPGA/docs/source/manual/file_formats/pin_constraints_file.rst

 .. option:: net="<string>"

   The net name of the pin to be mapped, which should be consistent with net definition in your ``.blif`` file.
 The reserved word ``OPEN`` means that no net should be mapped to a given pin.
 Please ensure that it is not conflicted with any net names in your ``.blif`` file.

+.. option:: default_value="<string>"

+  The default value of a net to be constrained.
+This is mainly used when generating testbenches.
+Valid value is ``0`` or ``1``.
+If defined as ``1``, the net is be driven by the inversion of its stimuli.

+  .. note:: This feature is mainly used to generate the correct stimuli for some pin whose polarity can be configurable.
+For example, the ``Reset`` pin of an FPGA fabric may be active-low or active-high depending on its configuration.